Never been to a House Concert before?

 We have quite a few flying cats, in addition to the big striped flying cat that hangs over the stage during every concert, scattered around the house.
 See how many you can find next time you are at a concert.

-We also have two real cats — Selkie and Talisker.
-They do not enjoy the concerts as much as we do, and prefer to stay upstairs under the bed when we have a house full of people.
-If you stick around for a bit after a show, usually one of them will make an appearance after most people have left.
+We also have a cat, named Talisker.
+He does not enjoy the concerts as much as we do, and prefers to stay upstairs when we have a house full of people.
+If you stick around for a bit after a show, he will probably make an appearance after most people have left.

 Which concert has been your favorite?